sverweij/dependency-cruiser/doc/rules-reference.md

 A list of rules that describe dependencies that are allowed. dependency-cruiser will emit the warning message 'not-in-allowed' for each dependency that does not at least one of them.

+### Options
+Some of the command line options, so you don't have to specify them on the command line on each run.
+Currently supported: `doNotFollow`, `exclude`, `moduleSystems` and `prefix`.
+See the [command line documentation](./cli.md) for the details.

 ## The structure of an individual rule